Five Fun Family Activities for Fall

 So, what are the activities worth embracing with your child?
 They include:

 A leaf party: Chores don’t have to be bores!
 A leaf party is a great way to merge yard work with fun.
 And there’s no wrong way to throw this type of get together.
 One idea is to rake up your fallen leaves into giant piles and let your kids and their friends jump in and play.
-You can also have them collect the leaves and encourage them to create collages, paintings, and whatever else their imaginations desire.
+You can also have them create leaf collages, paintings, and whatever else their imaginations desire.
 It’s an hour or so of enjoyment that won’t cost you a dime: this one’s on Mother Nature.

-Build a birdhouse: Fall is a time when many birds pack up their birdie bags and head south.
+Build a birdhouse: Fall is a time when many birds pack up their birdie bags and head south for the winter.
 But not all birds migrate.
 Those that fly to warmer climates do so because of food shortages and not because of weather.
 This allows some birds to stay put: if they have local eats, they have no reason to leave.
-Building a birdhouse with your child is not only a great way to bond, but it’ll provide shelter for a feathered friend through the cooler months of fall and into autumn.
+Building a birdhouse with your child is not only a great way to bond, but it’ll also provide shelter for a feathered friend.
 Who knows, maybe they’ll thank you by not pooping on your windshield.

-Go on a nature walk: A nature walk is an ideal way to spend time with your children while embracing educational opportunities.
+Go on a nature walk: A nature walk is an ideal way to spend time with your children while embracing educational opportunities (and getting some exercise).
 Take a walk around the park or a hike in the mountains and point out the colorful leaves, identify the different trees, and discuss why the seasons change.

 Go apple picking: While many types of fruit reach their prime in summer, apples are late bloomers: their harvest begins in August, September, and October (depending on the type of apple).
 So, grab your kids, grab a bucket, and make a day of it.
 Picking apples from an orchard is much more fun than picking them from the produce aisle.